 It is extremely helpful to engage a lawyer quickly after a car accident to ensure that crucial evidence does not get destroyed or lost before it can be used to support your case.
 In some cases, having an attorney ask questions quickly after an accident can compel an at-fault driver to take responsibility for their actions.

-Justice for You in a Distracted Driving Accident
+Compensation After a Distracted Driving Accident

 The purpose of an accident claim after a car accident is to obtain compensation for the individuals involved in the accident who were harmed by someone else’s negligence.
 This may be a driver, passenger, pedestrian or bicyclist.